Covid 19 Delta outbreak: 201 new community cases today - NZ Herald

 "It is a sad reminder that Covid is potentially fatal, and this is particularly true if you are unvaccinated," she said.

+A total of 51 of those in hospital had not been vaccinated, 20 have had one dose of the Pfizer jab, while one has had two doses, but the second dose had been given to them less than 14 days ago.

+A further five fully vaccinated people who have been diagnosed with Covid are also in hospital.

-ICU occupancy is around 70 per cent at the moment, while ventilator capacity is at 15 per cent.
+ICU occupancy is around 70 per cent, and ventilator capacity is at 15 per cent.

-"We can manage but it important that we limit the loads on our hospitals."
+"We can manage, but it is important that we limit the loads on our hospitals."

-One of the six new cases in Stratford is in hospital and in a stable condition while the other five are isolating at home, McElnay said.
+One of the six new cases in Stratford is in hospital and in a stable condition, and the other five were isolating at home, McElnay said.

 Covid has also been detected in the wastewater system in Taupo.